liuhangfan/google/README.md

 Two questions a day

-1, one from Google's Top asked questions
+1, one from Google's Top interview questions

 You should be able to go through all the frequently occurring Google interview questions within a year